ABOUT US

 Lisa received her BFA from College of Fine Arts in 2010.
 She has since worked in the realms of ideas and budgets on film sets and later in the College of Medicine.
 She is excited about change that is happening in the College of the Arts, with our growing involvement and in arts research and broadening our understanding of what arts research means.
 She has particular interest in how this functions in Florida and the south and how we can adapt to current challenges and shape our future building on our collective diverse traditions.

-Jenny Hill is the Grants Development Manager for College of the Arts at the University of Florida, supporting faculty in finding and securing grant funding and forming collaborative partnerships to further their creative arts research.
-She provides trainings for faculty on grant seeking, project/budget planning, and proposal writing, as well as 1:1 support in preparing a grant application.
-Jenny’s career includes work in legal research, human resources management, and education, including instruction in theater, dance, creative writing, language arts, and yoga.
+Jenny Hill is the Research Development Strategist for College of the Arts at the University of Florida, supporting faculty in developing project proposals, forming collaborative partnerships and securing grant funding to further their creative arts research.
+She helps COTA faculty promote their arts research and share their expertise, increasing visibility of COTA research throughout the university and beyond.
+Jenny also offers trainings on grant seeking, project/budget planning, and proposal writing, as well as 1:1 support in preparing a grant application.
+Her career includes work in performing arts, legal research, HR management, and education, including instruction in theater, dance, creative writing, language arts, and yoga.